 In 2013, vulnerable roadway users were 20 percent of the total number of fatalities.
 Motorcycle, pedestrian, and bicycle fatalities all decreased in 2013 by 29 percent, 13 percent, and 33 percent respectively.
-Motorcycle fatalities in 2013 were the lowest since 2004.
-Early indications for 2014 are mixed with motorcycle fatalities up, pedestrian fatalities down and bicycle having no fatalities.
+Motorcycle fatalities in 2013 were the lowest since 2004 at 55.
+In spite of these positive results, as future funding levels diminish, significant improvements to increase safety will not be possible.